gjuoun/frontend-exercise/README.md

 ## About this project

-This project is intenede to be my submission to a code test from Tempo.io.
-The gola is to build a team overview web app.
+This project is intended to be my submission to a code test from Tempo.io.
+The goal is to build a team overview web app.

-As I'm pretty familiary with react and typescript, then I chose `create-react-app --template typescript` as the project boilerplate, and `react-bootstrap` as the UI framework.
+As I'm pretty familiar with react and typescript, then I chose `create-react-app --template typescript` as the project boilerplate, and `react-bootstrap` as the UI framework.

 The app looks straightfoward but the trickest part is state management, I assumed this project is to be an enterprise ready-app so that I used `react-redux` but I found it's not necessary.